pmbanugo/bun-tastic/README.md

 ## Uploadding Files With Buntastic CLI

-You can use the _buntastic_ CLI to upload files to your Tigris/S3 bucket.
+While you can upload files to your bucket using the web console from Tigris, or the AWS CLI, you can also use the _Buntastic_ CLI to upload files to your Tigris/S3 bucket.
+It is designed to be simple to use, and also uploads faster compared to the other options.

+You can use the CLI for your daily task, or use it in your CI/CD pipeline.

 More details about how to install and use it can be found in the [CLI's README](/packages/cli/README.md).

 ## FAQ